Gain variations as induced by the diffuse night sky background: the ASTRI-Horn experience: Data reduction and analysis

-Only the nine central PDMs (see Fig.~\ref{fig:focal_plane}) were considered in the analysis allowing for a comparison with the results presented in our previous paper \cite{Compagnino2022}.
-Data were relative to the LG chain, being the HG not available at the considered observing time.
-The first step of the data reduction concerns the calibration of the pixels gain.
-This was performed with the method explained in \cite{Compagnino2022} and with the data listed in Table~2 and 3 of the same paper.
+Only the nine central PDMs (see Fig.~\ref{fig:focal_plane}) were considered in the analysis presented in this paper allowing for a comparison with the results presented in \cite{Compagnino2022}.
+The first step of the data reduction is the conversion of analog signals coming from the camera electronics, digitized through external ADC devices, to $pe$.
+The following relation was used:

+where $Gain$ and $Pedestal$, for each pixel, are determined from dedicated calibration measurements as explained in detail in \cite{Compagnino2022}.
+A single $pe$ distribution was accumulated for each run; in this case, $N_r[pe,G_r]$ in each bin depends on the run exposure, any comparison between runs must take into account this.
+Fig.~\ref{fig:pe_distribution_all_signal} shows, as an example, the distribution relative to the Run 1453(006).
+The distribution curve presents two components: a Gaussian around the pedestal due to the NSB and used for the analysis in \cite{Compagnino2022}, and a power law produced by the shower signals.
+Fig.~\ref{fig:pe_image} shows a shower event in Run 1453(006) where the NSB and the signal pixels can be observed.

-In our analysis, we are interested in pixels whose signal is produced by showers and whose content is well above the NSB.
-We then considered only triggered events with at least one pixel with more than 50 p.e., value empirically determined.
-From these events, the p.e. distributions relative to N1$\geq$ 5 contiguous pixels with more than S1$\geq$13 p.e. per pixel, were accumulated.
-This procedure produces cleaned images adequate for our analysis.
-In accumulating the p.e. distributions, we excluded pixels with bright stars, as in \cite{Compagnino2022}.
-Including these pixels gives compatible results but with lower statistical significance.
-Fig.\ref{fig:pe_image} shows the average p.e. number of all the detected signals (bright stars included) relative to Run 1453(006).
-From the plot, it is well evident the capability of ASTRI-Horn camera to detect stars, as already presented in \cite{Compagnino2022}.
+Since we are interested in pixels whose signal is produced by showers and whose content is well above the NSB, only pixels with more than 50 $pe$ were considered to accumulate the distributions.
+The final curves include only the power law component, as shown in Fig.~\ref{fig:pe_distribution} for the Run 1453(006), as an example.